Foundation / Corporation

 Richard K. and Shirley S. Hemingway Foundation

 Grants ranging from $10,000 to $50,000 per year to Utah and Idaho nonprofit organizations for programs that improve the quality of life in areas served by the Foundation.
 Funding is intended to enrich communities in southern and central Idaho and northern Utah (including the Wasatch front and back).
-The four areas of priority are as follows: arts and culture, environmental stewardship, and the self-sufficiency of children, teens, and adults.
+The four areas of priority are arts and culture, environmental stewardship, self-sufficiency through early childhood education, and self-sufficiency through better housing opportunities.

 - Arts and Culture Priority: To increase access to arts and culture programs for primarily low income or disadvantaged children and youth, by supporting nonprofit organizations that use arts as a medium to improve learning and provide life-enriching experiences through accessible, free or affordable on-site, school, youth or community center based education, programming, or opportunities.